The Bert M. Glaser, MD Award for Innovative Research in Retina

 This award honors the life of Bert M. Glaser, MD, a retinal surgeon, researcher, innovator and teacher for over 30 years.
 The award was established by his family to honor his legacy as an innovator and as a retina specialist.

 The $10,000 award is supported by the Glaser family through the ARVO Foundation.
-The first applications will be accepted in 2018 and the first award will be given in 2019.
+The first award was issued in 2019.

 - Must be a basic scientist or clinician-scientist in retina

 - Must be within five years of completion of a post-doctoral fellowship or clinical fellowship

 - May be a resident or citizen of any country

 - May be affiliated with a university, hospital, private practice or company

 Two letters are required to support this nomination: one from the Nominator and one from a secondary Supporter.

 The Nominator is responsible for obtaining and uploading his/her own letter of nomination and the letter of the secondary Supporter.
 Nominators and Supporters may only support one nomination; the Nominator and the Supporter may not be from the same institution.
 Foundation and ARVO Officers, Board members and Awards Committee members are not eligible to nominate or be nominated for an award during their terms, or to offer seconding letters of support.

 - How the nominee has contributed to the discovery of a drug or technique, or the understanding of a mechanism of disease, that is novel and has profoundly changed our understanding and/or treatment of a retinal disease or condition

 - The timeframe in which the discovery or understanding was achieved (must be by 9/1/2015 or later)